blaenk/site/input/notes/clojure-web-development.markdown

 (def server (run-jetty #'app {:port 8080 :join? false}))
 ```

 It's also possible to deploy to a standalone application server, however, by packaging up the web application into a war file.
 The war files are a variation of jar files.
-They contain a `web.xml`{.path} file that describes how the war file should be deployed, a `lib/`{.path} directory containing the application's dependencies so as to make the war self-contained, and a `classes/`{.path} directory containing the Clojure source files, JVM class files, and other assets.
+They contain a <span class="path">web.xml</span> file that describes how the war file should be deployed, a <span class="path">lib/</span> directory containing the application's dependencies so as to make the war self-contained, and a <span class="path">classes/</span> directory containing the Clojure source files, JVM class files, and other assets.

-The `web.xml`{.path} file specifies the configuration for the deployment of the war file, including servlet mount points, behavior of user sessions, and app-server specific features.
+The <span class="path">web.xml</span> file specifies the configuration for the deployment of the war file, including servlet mount points, behavior of user sessions, and app-server specific features.

-Leiningen can build war files---as well as accompanying `web.xml`{.path} files---using plug-ins such as `lein-ring`.
+Leiningen can build war files---as well as accompanying <span class="path">web.xml</span> files---using plug-ins such as `lein-ring`.
 This plugin requires a `:ring :handler` slot which specifies the namespace-qualified name of the top-level application request handler.

 ``` clojure
 (defproject com.some/project "1.0.0"